farhi/remote-desktop/README.md

 </select>
 ```

-This package provides a minimal ISO for testing (in `html/desktop/machines`):
+:+1: This project provides a minimal ISO for testing (in `html/desktop/machines`):
 - [Damn Small Linux aka DSL](http://www.damnsmalllinux.org/)

 DSL does not properly work with modern systems.
 Expect strange behaviours with
 the mouse and keyboard.
-Use the `std` video driver or `--qemu_video=std` option, as proposed in the local test below.
+Use the `std` video driver or `--qemu_video=std` option,
+as proposed in the local test below.

 Usage: local (for testing)
 ==========================